NCIP/gdc-docs/docs/API/Users_Guide/Data_Analysis.md

 ## Simple Somatic Mutation Occurrence Endpoint Examples

-__Example 1:__ A user wants to determine the chromosome in case `TCGA-DU-6407` that contains the largest number of `ssms`.
+__Example 1:__ A user wants to determine the chromosome in case `TCGA-DU-6407` that contains the greatest number of `ssms`.
 As this relates to mutations that are observed in a case, the `ssm_occurrences` endpoint is used.

 ```
 {